Meet Our Tutors

 International Relations

 Guy studied Philosophy at the University of Bristol, graduating with a first-class degree.
 He gained a Distinction in his Masters in Legal and Political Theory at University College London.
 He also gained a Distinction in his second Masters in Near and Middle Eastern Studies (Politics major) at SOAS University of London.
-He completed his fully-funded PhD in Politics at SOAS University of London, and has since held numerous research grants, including at the University of Freiburg (Germany), the SEPAD institute at the University of Lancaster, the Oxford Centre for Islamic Studies, and the University of Edinburgh where he is currently based.
+He completed his fully-funded PhD in Politics at SOAS University of London, and has since held numerous research grants, and is currently based at the University of Edinburgh.

 Harry